Roundnet: Setup

 Each point begins with a serve, usually done by the team who won the previous point.
 To determine who serves first in the match, teams will participate in a game of rock paper scissors, a coin flip or an odd/even call.
 The winning team receives the option to serve first or receive first.
 During the serve, all players who are not receiving the serve have to line up in their designated positions outside of 7 feet from their section of the rim (8.5 feet from the center of the net).
 The returner can stand wherever they want prior to the serve.

 Once the ball is struck, all players on both teams can move wherever they may like.
 After the ball is served, the possession is assumed by the returning team.
 Once the ball is hit and returned by the non-serving team and hits the net, the possession is flipped.
 This continues throughout the point, as possession changes whenever the ball hits the net.
 During each possession, teams have three hits but do not have to use all of their hits.

 To account for harsh sunlight, wind, or any other condition outside of the game, players will rotate serving positions ninety degrees every five points.
-Only a maximum of three touches are permitted.
+Only a maximum of three touches are allowed.